How Tucker Carlson took fringe conspiracy theories to a mass audience

 The theory was once considered the fringe territory of white nationalists.
 But "thanks to Tucker Carlson, this kind of dreck that you would normally only see on far-right forums and online spaces had a primetime audience on cable news every night," said Melissa Ryan of CARD Strategies, which tracks disinformation and extremism online.

-Carlson's show gave many Fox News viewers what they wanted, she said, including false claims about the 2020 election, COVID vaccines, and the January 6th Capitol insurrection, as well as smears against gay and transgender people and Russian propaganda about fictitious Ukrainian biolabs.
+Carlson's show gave many Fox News viewers what they wanted, she said, including false claims about the 2020 election, COVID vaccines and the Jan.
+6 Capitol insurrection, as well as smears against gay and transgender people and Russian propaganda about fictitious Ukrainian biolabs.

 Carlson and the '4chan to Fox to Trump pipeline'